saacsos/c-programming/challenges/callorie.md

 You need 1397.00 kcal for everyday.

 Do you exercise today ? (y/n) : y
-what kind of exercise ? : Swim
+what kind of exercise ? : SWIM
 How long ? (hour) : 200
 !!!!!ERROR!!!!!
 . . . . . . . . .B.....y......e. . . . . . . . .